JohnnyMorganz/StyLua/README.md

 ### `--check`: Checking files for formatting

-To check whether files have been formatted (but not write directly to them), use the `--check` flag.
+To check whether files require formatting (but not write directly to them), use the `--check` flag.
 It will take files as input, and output a diff to stdout instead of rewriting the file contents.
-If there are files which haven't been fully formatted, StyLua will exit with status code 1.
+If there are any files that require formatting, StyLua will exit with status code 1.

-There are different styles of output that are available:
+There are different styles of output available:

-- `--output-format=standard`: output a custom pretty diff (default)
+- `--output-format=standard`: output a custom diff (default)
-- `--output-format=unified`: output a unified diff, which can be consumed by tools like `patch` or `delta`
+- `--output-format=unified`: output a unified diff, consumable by tools like `patch` or `delta`
-- `--output-format=json`: output JSON representing the changes, useful for machine-readable output (usable in non-check mode as well)
+- `--output-format=json`: output JSON representing the changes, useful for machine-readable output
 - `--output-format=summary`: output a summary list of file paths that are incorrectly formatted

 ### `--verify`: Verifying formatting output

-As a safety measure, the `--verify` flag can be passed to StyLua, and StyLua will verify the output of all formatting before saving it to a file.
+As a safety measure, you can use the `--verify` flag to verify the output of all formatting before saving the file.

 If enabled, the tool will re-parse the formatted output to verify if the AST is still valid (no syntax errors) and is similar to the input (possible semantic changes).

-Useful when adopting StyLua in a large codebase, where it is difficult to verify all formatting is correct.
+This is useful when adopting StyLua in a large codebase, where it is difficult to manually check all formatting is correct.
 Note that this may produce false positives and negatives - we recommend manual verification as well as running tests to confirm.

 ### Ignoring parts of a file

 To skip formatting a particular part of a file, you can add `-- stylua: ignore` before it.
-This may be useful if there is a particular style you want to preseve for readability, e.g.:
+This is useful if there is a particular style you want to preseve for readability, e.g.:

 ```lua
 -- stylua: ignore